raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/3. Spring Boot/7. @SpringBootApplication annotation/README.md

 }
 ```

-In this example, SecurityAutoConfiguration is excluded from auto-configuration.
+In this example, `SecurityAutoConfiguration` is excluded from auto-configuration.

-### When Not to Use @SpringBootApplication
+### When Not to Use `@SpringBootApplication`

-In some cases, you might need finer control over your configuration and might opt not to use @SpringBootApplication in favor of manually combining @EnableAutoConfiguration, @ComponentScan, and @Configuration.
+In some cases, you might need finer control over your configuration and might opt not to use `@SpringBootApplication` in favor of manually combining `@EnableAutoConfiguration`, `@ComponentScan`, and `@Configuration`.

 ### Questions